gagan-bansal/emptymap.js/README.md

   // map state can be set as
   //get SVG map layer (where id='svgmap') var svgLayer = document.getElemetnById('svgmap');
-  svgLayer.setAttribute('transform', 'matrix('+result.matrix.join(', ')+')');
+  svgLayer.setAttribute('transform', 'matrix('+state.matrix.join(', ')+')');
   //get map tile layer (where id='tilemap') var tileLayer = document.getElementById('tilemap');
-  tileLayer.style.transform = 'matrix('+ result.tileMatrix.join(',') + ')';
+  tileLayer.style.transform = 'matrix('+ state.tileMatrix.join(',') + ')';
 }
 ```

-**.setView(params)**
+**.setView(view [, callback, scope])**

-Sets a view to the map whereas params are:
+Sets a view to the map whereas parameters are:
 * view: as explained above
 * callback: callback function as explained in constructor
 * scope: `this` for callback function

-**.applyDeltaMove(params)**
+**.move(delta [, callback, scope])**

-Pans the map by given viewport pixel values for x and y direction. `params` are:
+Pans the map by given viewport's delta pixel values for x and y direction. `parameters` are:
+* delta: {deltaX: number, deltaY: number}
   * deltaX: viewport pixels in x direction
   * deltaY: viewport pixels in y direction
 * callback: callback function as explained in constructor
 * scope: `this` for callback function

-**.applyDeltaScaleRotation(params)**
+**.scaleRotate(params [, callback, scope])**

 Scale and rotate the map, `params` are:
-* position: [x, y] center position for scale/rotation on viewport in pixels.
+* center: [x, y] center position for scale/rotation on viewport in pixels.
 Default value is center of viewport.
 * factor: float scale factor to zoom in/out the map.
 Default is 1.
 * rotation: float in degrees, clockwise positive.
 This is delta rotation to be applied to the map.
 Default value is 0 degree.
 * callback: callback function as explained in constructor
 * scope: `this` for callback function

-**.resetTileMatrix(params)**
+**.resetTileMatrix([callback, scope])**

 Reset tile map matrix so that only rotation transformation is applied, as scale and pan would be null for tile map.
-This function can be called after every transition/event pan, pinch (scale) and rotate.
+This function can be called after every transition/event pan, pinch (scale) and rotatation.
 During transition/event tileMatrix can be applied to tile layer.
-Generally callback of this function should also check if tiles need to be loaded for current map state. `params` are:
+Generally callback of this function should also check if tiles need to be loaded for current map state.
 * callback: callback function as explained in constructor
 * scope: `this` for callback function